Dotoks/Fitness-tracker/README.md

 # Fitness-tracker

-Fitness-tracker is a web application that allows users to look at recipes and create their own recipes.
-They can also add their body measurements in order to creeate a diet!
+Fitness-tracker is a web application that allows users to look at recipes and create their own ones.
+They can also add their body measurements in order to create a diet!

 ## Table of Contents
 1. Introduction